cosmicjs/docs/docs/guides/README.md

 ### 5. Create `blog-post.js` in `src/templates/` directory and add following code

-This is layout for single blog post page which we used in `gatsby-node.js`
+This is the layout for a single blog post page which we used in `gatsby-node.js`

 ```javascript
 import React from "react"